Healing Through Remembrance

 Miss Koufax, a much-loved long-hair domestic tuxedo kitty, was adopted from a litter found under a porch in Short Hills, NJ.
 For the next few years she shuttled between New York City and Short Hills, where she was allowed to roam freely in the neighborhood and once when she was called to come in, it was actually a local skunk roaming the neighborhood.

-In 2013 Miss Koufax’s family bought a cottage in Buck Hill Falls, PA and she happily travelled to the Poconos on weekends.
-In 2017 she took up residence in West Hartford, lovingly cared for by her “Uncle Alex,” then moved with him a few years later to New Britain, where she spent her final years.
+In 2013, Miss Koufax’s family bought a cottage in Buck Hill Falls, PA, and she happily traveled to the Poconos on weekends.
+In 2017, she took up residence in West Hartford, lovingly cared for by her “Uncle Alex,” then moved with him a few years later to New Britain, where she spent her final years.

-In July, following some troubling blood tests, it was decided that rather than stress her with invasive treatments to enroll her into kitty hospice.
+In July, following some troubling blood tests, it was decided that rather than stress her with invasive treatments, it was time to enroll her into kitty hospice.
 She passed away peacefully in her sleep four months later.

 She will be missed.